 Although no permanent solution is found for excessive sweating problems yet there are some treatment options which work on some body portions in some individuals.
 We can make a list of treatment from simple to more complicated:

 - Antiperspirants: Antiperspirants are chemical material or drugs which applied topically onto the sweating areas.
-They creates a mechanical plug into the holes of sweat glands so the sweat cannot be secreted out.
-There are many choices of antiperspirants with different strength and action duration.
+They create a mechanical plug into the holes of sweat glands so the sweat cannot be secreted out.
+There are many choices of antiperspirants with different strengths and action duration.
 Some products are sold freely in markets and some are sold in pharmacies by prescription.
 If they are used regularly they may reduce the sweating effectively in some individuals.

 - Technological devices using electromagnetic energy: Microwave producing devices have been using for skin tightening.
 FDA approved to use some microwave devices for hyperhidrosis treatment.
 They can be used in office conditions and there are some reports about their beneficial effects in underarm areas.
 Although they are non invasive and easy to apply, their long term efficacy has not been proved yet.

 - Iontophoresis: Iontophoresis devices employ water and conduct mild electrical current through the skin surface.
 They are effective for hand and foot sweating.
-Some iontophoresis devices are available in the market for in home using.
+Some iontophoresis devices are available in the market for in-home using.

-- Local surgery for armpit sweating: This treatment aims to remove or destroy the sweat glands in underarm area.
+- Local surgery for armpit sweating: This treatment aims to remove or destroy the sweat glands in the underarm area.
 It can be done with liposuction from small incisions or can be done by opening the skin and removing the glands directly under vision.